qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Allow data-defined control over line anchor type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Allows data-defined control over whether the 'hint' or 'strict' anchoring type is used
+Allows data-defined control over whether the 'hint' or 'strict' anchoring type is used.

 This feature was funded by City of Freiburg im Breisgau